GeeksDiary/Molecules/_includes/basics.md

 ## <a name="introduction" class="anchor"></a>Introduction
-Running jobs in the background is a problem we come across more often than we would like as developers.
-It usually starts out as simple as running some code in a separate thread (e.g. ```Task.Run(() => {})```.
-Then we improve it a little bit by adding a try\catch block around it in case it throws an exception.
-Soon we are adding more sophistication do more things like retrying and tracking.

-In some scenarios we have to run a series of jobs in background.
-A series is normally started by a single job which creates more jobs based on some logic and those jobs can create more jobs inturn and the story goes on.
-It may not be desirable or an overkill to re-run all jobs in the series in case of a failure, therefore we have to build state tracking and orchestration mechanics into the application.

-Dependable is a .NET library aiming to solve this problem in a more general purpose fashion by providing
+Dependable is a .NET library aiming to solve reliable workflow execution problem in a more general purpose fashion.
+It aims to provide

-- An easy composable programming model to keep us focused on implementation of jobs
+- An expressive, composable programming model
+- Abstraction of complex task of coordination
 - Robust, scalable and extensible runtime

 ## <a name="installation" class="anchor"></a>Installation